TCSM MUSIC ASSESSMENTS ARE INTENDED TO BE:

 Since the TCSM assessment scheme was devised, the syllabus has developed into perhaps one of the broadest of music assessment schemes, that encourages the candidates to aim for the highest of standards, whist achieving their goals, and focusing /gaining enjoyment from practice and the required preparation for the assessments.

-As such, whilst being structured, the assessments are now recorded and sent into the school, along with the the following in PDF format:
+As such, whilst being structured, the assessments are now recorded and e-mailed into the school, along with the the following in PDF format:

 This way, it is felt that the candidate can be more relaxed and can better demonstrate their talents and realize their full potential.